 - Internally – Look within yourself… just kidding.
 Look up from your desk and gauge what’s going on around you.
 Acknowledge what issues your own company has been dealing with and attempt to understand how these same pain points may apply to your audience.

-With some good brainstorming and preparation, your goal should be to develop a detailed plan of attack for how you’ll dictate your brand’s messaging amongst and across campaigns.
+With some good brainstorming and preparation, your goal should be to develop a detailed plan of attack for how you’ll dictate your brand’s messaging across campaigns.

-Creating a content calendar can offer you a simple, yet useful approach for laying out your roadmap in an organized manner.
-Content calendars represent a great way to strategize and schedule content from the start of the process, as well as a means for ensuring that you’re keeping the train on the tracks as your campaign progresses.
+Creating a content calendar can offer you a simple yet useful approach for laying out your roadmap in an organized manner.
+Content calendars represent a great way to strategize and schedule content from the start of the process, as well as a means for ensuring that you’re keeping the train on its tracks as your campaign progresses.